browserengineering/book/book/browsersandweb.md

 applications.[^dedicated-applications] In other words, one could try to distinguish between the networking and rendering aspects of the web; likewise, one could abstract the concept of linking and networking from the particular choice of protocols and data formats.

+[^dedicated-applications]: For example, if you're using an installed PWA, are you using a browser?

-In theory it is indeed true that one or more of the implementation choices could be replaced, and perhaps that will happen over time.
+It is indeed true that one or more of the implementation choices could be replaced, and perhaps that will happen over time.
 For example, JavaScript might eventually be replaced by another language or technology, HTTP by some other protocol, or HTML by its successor.

-[^dedicated-applications]: For example, if you're using an installed PWA, are you using a browser?

 In practice, it is not really the case that networking and rendering are separated, and there are in fact important inter-dependencies---for example, HTML plays a critical role in both rendering and hyperlinks.
 It’s best to just consider browsers and HTML (and CSS and JavaScript) part of the core definition of the web.
 In any case, as with all technology, the web continues to evolve.
 The above definition may change over time, but for the purposes of this book, it’s a pretty good one.

 Technological precursors
 ========================